Valatka/beer-test/README.md

 ## How to run
-In the home directory execute ```docker-compose up``` It is going to start a local server listening at port 80
+In the home directory execute ```docker-compose up``` It is going to start a local server listening on port 80 for nginx

 ## Usage
 - Input the latitude and longitude of the starting position